 Here are some examples of yard work you could do:

 - Scoop dog poop (someones gotta do it)

-Do a good job and you should be able to acquire repeat customers and word of mouth referrals.
+Be friendly and do a good job and you should be able to acquire repeat customers and word-of-mouth referrals.

 Check out this Quora question to learn how to turn small jobs into a full-blown landscaping business.